ShivaP69/Investigation_bias_deepCOVID/README.md

 we split data in two different way : subject wise and slice-wise. current studies on the application of DL in health-related data show that slice-wise split overestimates the accuracy of the models and makes them unreliable in clinical diagnostic applications.
 For more information about dataset please check:[ narges-sa/Subject-wise-Split-ISFCT-COVID-19-Dataset](https://github.com/narges-sa/Subject-wise-Split-ISFCT-COVID-19-Dataset)

-The main part of the code is not public and will be released after the paper's public publication!
+The main part of the code is not public and will be released after the paper's public release!

 # Usage Rights: